SaraMurariu/CI2025_lab3/README.md

 It handles negative weights by running a pre-processing step to re-weight all edges to be non-negative. it is only efficient when performing multiple shortest path queries on the same graph instance.
 For a single query, it is typically slower than Bellman-Ford.

+# Acknowledgements
+Implemented also making use of LLM for better optimization and refinement.